LightSquared calls for new testing of its network

-The January deadline was imposed by Sprint Nextel Corp, LightSquared's partner in deploying and operating its planned network.
+The January deadline was imposed by Sprint Nextel Corp (S.N), LightSquared's partner in deploying and operating its planned network.
 It is unclear whether Sprint would stay on board if LightSquared misses the deadline.

 A Sprint spokesman could not immediately be reached for comment.